tarang1998/KnowledgeBase/Backend/BackendFundamentals/http.md

 - #### HTTP Methods

-    - Also sometimes also refered as HTTP Verb, it indicates the action that the HTTP request expects from the server.
+    - It is usually a verb like GET/POST or a noun like OPTIONS/HEAD, it indicates the action that the HTTP request expects from the server.

 - #### HTTP Request Headers